-Some hosts relist the property for a higher price after you book.
-If someone else books for the higher price, they cancel your booking.
+Some hosts relist the property on a different platform for a higher price after you book.
+If someone else books for the higher price, they cancel your Airbnb booking.
 This leaves you struggling to look for another place to stay at the last minute.
-This is against Airbnb’s terms but there isn’t really anything you can do to avoid this scam.

 Occasionally, a dishonest host may claim that you broke or damaged something in the room and try to charge you for it.
 For example, maybe they claim that you stained the carpet and bill you $500.
 Airbnb allows hosts to charge for damages.
 The best thing you can do to avoid this is to document any damage when you arrive at the property.

 Some hosts use little dishonest tricks to get you to book the room or spend more money.
 For example, they may use photos that don’t accurately show the space.
 They may use stock photos of amenities such as a pool or gym.
-Some hosts use fake photos.
 This is done to make the property look nicer than it is.
 Some hosts exaggerate the amenities.
-They may tell you that there is a full kitchen but you arrive to find that there is only a hot plate and a pot.

 Fake reviews are also a problem on Airbnb.
 A host may ask their friends and family to book and then write fake reviews.